fpom/ecco/README.md

 All together, this yields a state space that `ecco` can compute, analyse, and render graphically in a way that is suitable for interactive exploration and analysis.
 `ecco` also features static analysis tools that do not rely on the state space computation.

+`ecco` uses symbolic state spaces representation based on decision diagrams, older tools have used explicit state spaces instead.
+They have not been publicly released but their features will be progressively ported into `ecco`.
+One may find such an early version of `ecco` here: [DOI:10.5281/zenodo.3241370](https://doi.org/10.5281/zenodo.3241370)

+## Documentation

+`ecco` is documented through Jupyter notebooks that can be found into directory `doc`.

+## Contact and bug reports

+Please use [GitHub issues](https://github.com/fpom/ecco/issues) to report problems or ask questions about `ecco` itself.
+For more general questions, feel free to send an email to <franck.pommereau@univ-evry.fr>.

 ## Installation

 There is not yet an automated installation procedure.